All Episodes

 We've already lost in Iraq.

-Uh Hillary went in there.
+Hillary went in there.

-We played soundbites of her speech, and she just sounded bored to tears being in that room like it was an obligatory thing for her, and it was.
+We played soundbites of her speech, and she just sounded bored to tears being in that room, like it was an obligatory thing for her, and it was.

-Uh and Bush today, President Bush today compared to these Democrats that wanted to meandered through that hallway, uh through the the speeching hall speech hall would it just struck stark contrast that it uh none of these people on the left look presidential at all or even sounded.
+And Bush today, President Bush today, compared to these Democrats that wanted to meander through that hallway or through the speech hall, it just strike stark contrast.

-This is he's off mic here.
+He's off mic here.

 It's a little hard to hear.